 The Annual Conference will also have a student poster session that will allow students to network with other professionals working on tax and government spending policy-including potential employers.
 Students will present their research and take questions from the conference attendees.

 Saturday Afternoon Short Course

 Graduate students are encouraged to attend the short course on The Social Safety Net as an Investment into the Next Generation presented by Maya Rossin-Slater, Associate Professor, Stanford University.
-The session will run from 11:00 am to 12:30 pm EST, on Saturday, November 20 the Detroit Marriott at the Renaissance Center.
+The session will run from 11:00 am to 12:30 pm EST, on Saturday, November 20 virtually.
 The short course is sponsored by the University of Michigan Office of Tax Policy Research.